trainart/linux2/2-2-1-Source-Code-Packages.md

 ./autogen.sh && ./configure && make
 ```

 You may get an error.
-Read the docs to resolve the issue
+Read the docs to resolve the issue<br>
 (HINT: You should find how to install missing `ncurses` package for your distribution).

 ```bash